-While most infrastructure projects require significant time from conceptualization to implementation, there are rare instances where an exceptional research opportunity will be missed if a project has to wait out the normal cycle of a national competition before a decision can be rendered.
-To remedy this, the CFI created the Exceptional Opportunities Fund to further assist institutions and their partners to participate in unique opportunities.
+While most infrastructure projects require significant time to develop from conceptualization to implementation, there are rare instances where an exceptional research opportunity could be missed if it had to follow regular national competition processes.
+The CFI created the Exceptional Opportunities Fund to assist institutions and their partners in seizing such unique opportunities.

-To qualify for such an approach, a project must take advantage of an exceptional, urgent, and time-sensitive opportunity and partnership - such as the potential loss of funding for research from international sources or private sector - that justifies having the project considered outside the CFI's regular pan-Canadian competitive review process.
-The nature of the project must require the coordination and financial support of other relevant agencies for the funding of research, infrastructure, and operations in a timely manner.
-The infrastructure component must also be an indispensable element of the project.
-Projects which, in whole or part, have already been reviewed by the CFI are not eligible.
+To qualify for funding, a project must take advantage of an exceptional and timesensitive opportunity and partnership - such as the potential loss of research funding from international sources or the private sector - that justifies it being considered outside the CFI's regular pan-Canadian competitive review process.
+The project must include the timely coordination and financial support of other relevant agencies for the funding of research, infrastructure and operations.
+Infrastructure must also be an indispensable element of the project.
+Projects that have already been reviewed, in whole or in part, by the CFI are not eligible.

-We expect to consider very few projects under this fund.
-For this reason, institutions should first approach their CFI Senior Programs Officer.
+Since the CFI expects to consider very few projects under this fund, institutions should first approach their CFI Senior Programs Officer to discuss eligibility.
 The application process has two steps:

-- The institution submits a letter of intent that addresses the exceptional opportunity, the significance of the partnership, and the urgency and need for funding outside the normal process.
-A standing multidisciplinary committee will review the justification and recommend to the CFI Board of Directors whether a complete application should be invited. - 2.
-The institution will submit the complete application upon invitation from the CFI.
-The assessment of complete applications will be tailored to the nature and complexity of each proposal.
+- 1. The institution submits a notice of intent that addresses the exceptional opportunity, the significance of the partnership and the urgency for funding outside the CFI's normal processes.
+A multidisciplinary committee will review the notice of intent and recommend whether the CFI Board should invite a complete proposal. - 2.
+Once a full proposal is submitted, the assessment process will be tailored to the nature and complexity of the proposal.

-The CFI will provide funding to a maximum of 40 percent of the total eligible costs of the infrastructure project.
+The CFI will fund a maximum of 40 percent of the total eligible costs of the infrastructure project.
 The remainder must be provided by the institution(s) and/or eligible funding partners.